OmarBedawi/my_first_e-store/README.md

 3. Create a new app in Heroku, if you want to use Heroku Postgres to serve your database you can do so by going to the dashboard *resources*>*add-ons* and attaching the Heroku Postgres database.
     * Please note, you will need to make your migrations and load the data to the new Postgres database as detailed above in the **Creating a database** steps.
-Ensure the DATABASE_URL variable matches that in your Heroku App's **Config Vars**
+Ensure the DATABASE_URL variable matches what is in your Heroku App's **Config Vars**
 4. Add your environment variables as detailed in the steps for **Adding environment variables** above to your apps **Config Vars** including this new variable:
 USE_AWS = True
 5. Download the Heroku CLI if you haven't already (found under the *Deploy* tab on the dashboard).
 6. Login to Heroku using `heroku login`
-7. Set up a remote repository connected to you Heroku app: `git remote add heroku <your heroku git URL>`
+7. Set up a remote repository connected to your Heroku app: `git remote add heroku <your heroku git URL>`
     * If you're unsure of your Heroku git URL it can be found under *settings* on the dashboard.
 8. Finally push your code to the Heroku remote repo after making any change.
 `git add .`